CloudLabs-Samples/EduLabs/Demo/aws/QUT.md

 ![](./images/gh-81.png)

-Follow the steps below to get started with the lab.

 ## Sign-in Instructions

 1. Sign in to the AWS Management Console by copying the **Sign-in link, Username, and Password** provided below.